How Plumbers Charge For Their

 Most professional plumbers offer free estimates to customers — be wary of any who want to give you one over the phone, however.
 Most will come to check out the job before they start work.
-Once your prospective plumber has had a chance to look over the job and provides you with a number for cost, ask if what he has quoted you includes materials, labor and a contingency for any problems.
-Some estimates look great on paper but only include the basic cost of materials and will skyrocket as a job goes on.
+Once your prospective plumber has had a chance to look over the job and provided you with a number for cost, ask if what he has quoted you includes materials, labor, and a contingency for any problems.
+Some estimates look great on paper but only include the basic cost of materials and will skyrocket as the job goes on.

 Is there an hourly or a flat rate?